5jt/dyalog-cookbook/manuscript/13-Windows-Services.md

 ∇
 ~~~

-This function calls `GetHash` so we had better introduce it:
+This function calls `GetHash` so we better introduce it:

 ~~~
  GetHash←{